2018 Melbourne stabbing attack: Perpetrator

 Police identified the attacker as 30-year-old Hassan Khalif Shire Ali, who moved to Australia from Somalia in the 1990s with his parents and siblings and attended Al-Taqwa Islamic College.
 He was married with a young son.

 The Chief Commissioner of Victoria Police, Graham Ashton, told the media that the attacker was known to federal intelligence agencies but was not actively monitored.
 The Australian Federal Police's acting national manager of counter-terrorism said Hassan's passport was cancelled in 2015 when the Australian Security Intelligence Organisation believed he was planning to travel to Syria to fight for the ISIL terrorist group, but he was never a target of joint counter-terrorism taskforce investigations as they did not believe he was a threat.
 Relatives and acquaintances have described Hassan as having mental health and substance abuse issues, being delusional and agitated prior to the attack, and complaining of "being chased by unseen people with spears."

 Hassan's 21-year-old younger brother, Ali Khalif Shire Ali, was arrested in November 2017 for planning to commit a mass shooting at Melbourne's New Year's Eve celebration.
 Ali Khalif pled guilty to preparing a terrorist attack and in May 2020, he was sentenced to ten years jail, with a seven and a half years non-parole period.
-In December 2020, Ali Khalif's sentence was increased to sixteen years, with a non-parole period of twelve years.
+On 18 December 2020, Ali Khalif's sentence was increased to sixteen years, with a non-parole period of twelve years.

 Victims

 Sisto Malaspina, aged 74, was killed when the perpetrator stabbed him above his collar bone.
 Eyewitnesses said it appeared Malaspina was walking over to the car after it burst into flames to offer assistance when he was stabbed.
-A former nurse tried to revive him by performing CPR, but the knife had severed a major artery resulting in exsanguination (death due to traumatic blood loss).
+A former nurse tried to revive him by performing CPR, but the knife had severed a major artery.
 Malaspina was the co-owner of Pellegrini's Espresso Bar, a nearby Italian coffee bar.
 Flowers, messages and photos have been laid in front of the shop as a tribute.

 The other two people injured were a 58-year-old retired businessman from Launceston, Tasmania, who suffered knife injuries to the head and was taken to the Alfred Hospital for surgery and a 24-year-old security guard from Hampton Park who received lacerations and was taken to the Royal Melbourne Hospital after being assessed by Ambulance Victoria paramedics.

 Aftermath

-On 12 November, Victorian Premier Daniel Andrews, who described Sisto Malaspina as a "Victorian icon", announced that Malaspina's family had accepted his offer of a state funeral.
-The City of Melbourne also confirmed it was considering suggestions to rename Crossley Lane, which corners Pellegrini's in honour of Malaspina, telling The Age that "In the coming weeks, the City of Melbourne will consider a range of measures to recognise the life of Sisto Malaspina."
+Sisto Malaspina was honoured with a state funeral on 19 November 2018, and a memorial and plaque were installed on the street outside of his restaurant on Bourke Street.